danielpizarrotadres/aws-cloud-practitioner/README.md

         - You can run that code without installing or configuring any underlying software, any operating system.
         - Serverless services allow you can to run code without configuring or controlling any servers.
         - You can perform tasks in response to events by just providing the code that should be executed.

+    - [ ] Understanding EC2
+        - Rent a (virtual) remote machine
+        - "A computer in the cloud"
+        - It's actually (typically) not an entire machine.
+Instead you have those AWS Datacenters  with those physical machines, physical computers inside of them.
+Those computers are pretty powerful machines.
+AWS is not putting standard computers in its datacenters. therefore whilst you can technically rent an entire computer if you really want to.
+Typically you rent a slice of a computer.
+You rent a "virtual server".
+To be precise, AWS calls it an EC2 Instance.
+When using this EC2 Service, you can start EC2 Instances.
+So you start renting slices off those computers in the AWS data centers.
+        - A slice of the physical machine.
+Fully isolated from other slices (other EC2 Instances), with its own dedicated hardware which can be used by other instances